-The Warriors of Sunlight covenant gives players a golden summon sign and also makes their phantom gold in co-op opposed to the white it normally is.
+The Warriors of Sunlight covenant gives players a golden summon sign and makes their phantom gold in co-op, as opposed to the white it normally is.
 They also get a multiplayer miracle called the Sunlight Spear.

-Negatives aspects of co-op
+Negatives Aspects of Co-op

 Playing through an area in co-op will make you lose a lot of the thrill of exploration and tension in Dark Souls.
-Having another person there makes everything seem less stressful and scary, which is a major part of the Dark Souls atmosphere.
+Having another person there makes everything seem less stressful and scary, a major part of the Dark Souls atmosphere.

 Without that tension, it essentially becomes just like every other game.
 Granted, it still is a difficult game even with co-op, but it’s nowhere near the same as playing it alone.

-Can’t place a White Sign Soapstone
+Can’t Place a White Sign Soapstone

 I see this one on Reddit and other forums all the time.
 This has also happened to me until I finally found a way around it.